-The Company received grant status in South Africa and more recently in Australia and New Zealand.
-In addition, the United States Patent and Trademark Office or USPTO and European Patent Office or EPO have made preliminary indications that key features of our technology are patentable.
+The Company received grant status in South Africa and more recently in Australia, Japan and New Zealand.
+In addition, the USPTO and the EPO have made preliminary indications that key features of our technology are patentable.
 The Company is presently working towards securing a patent in each region, covering as many aspects of its technology as possible, while also actively seeking protection throughout Eastern Europe, Asia and South America.
 Individual countries and regions, include United States, Canada, Japan, Brazil, China, Mexico, Hong Kong, Singapore, Israel, Chile, Peru, Malaysia, Vietnam, Indonesia, Europe, Russia, India, and South Korea.
 The patent is granted in South Africa, Australia, and New Zealand.